jsiek/arete/README.md

 <statement> ::= { <statement_list> }
 ```

+1. Schedule the body in the current environment.

+2. Finish this statement.

 ### <a name="delete"></a>Delete

 ```
 <statement> ::= delete <expression>;
 ```

-1. Schedule the `expression` in value context with duplication
+1. Schedule the `expression` in the current environment with value
-   requesting 100%.
+   context and duplication.
 The result must be a pointer.

-2. Deallocate the memory associated with the pointer.
+2. Deallocate the memory associated with the pointer,
+   set its `address` to `None` and its permission to `0`.

+3. Finish this statement.

 ### <a name="expr"></a>Expression Statement